The Fish and the Ring: Synopsis

-A baron who was a magician learned that his son was fated to marry a girl born to a poor peasant.
+A barian who was a magician learned that his son was fated to marry a girl born to a poor peasant.
 He went to that peasant and, when he lamented that he could not feed six children, offered to take the littlest one.
 He threw her into the river, and she floated to a fisherman's house, and the fisherman raised her.
 She was beautiful, and one day when the baron was hunting, he saw her and his companion asked who she would marry.
 To cast her horoscope, he asked when she was born, and she told her story.
 He sent her to his brother, with a letter telling his brother to kill her.
 She fell among robbers, who altered the letter to say she should be married to his son, and his brother had the wedding held at once.

 The baron came and learned this, and took his daughter-in-law for a walk along the cliff.
 She begged for her life, and he did not push her in, but he threw a golden ring into the sea and told her that she should never show him or his son her face again without the ring.
 She went off and got work in a kitchen.
 The baron came to dinner at that house, and she was preparing fish.
 She found the ring in it.
 The guests were so taken with the fish that they wanted to meet the cook, and she went with the ring.
 The baron realised that he could not fight fate, and announced she was his son's true bride and took her back with him to his home, where she lived happily with her husband.